XRPO: Pushing the limits of GRPO with Targeted Exploration and Exploitation: Experiment

-\paragraph{Evaluation Metrics.} Following~\cite{wang2025reinforcementlearningreasoninglarge}, we evaluate models every 30 training steps on the validation set.
-For inference, we generate $n=32$ candidate solutions per problem using nucleus sampling (Temperature = 1.0, top-$p = 0.95$) and measure performance with \texttt{pass@k} (probability that at least one of the top-$k$ samples is correct) and \texttt{cons@32} (fraction of problems with correct majority-vote accuracy aggregated using 32 sampled solutions per problem.).
+\textbf{Evaluation Metrics.} Following~\cite{wang2025reinforcementlearningreasoninglarge}, we evaluate models every 30 training steps on the validation set.
+For inference, we generate $n=32$ candidate solutions per problem using nucleus sampling (Temperature = 1.0, top-$p = 0.95$ \rebuttal{for Qwen models and Temperature = 0.6, top-$p = 0.9$ for Llama-3.2-3B}) and measure performance with \texttt{pass@k} (probability that at least one of the top-$k$ samples is correct) and \texttt{cons@32} (fraction of problems with correct majority-vote accuracy aggregated using 32 sampled solutions per problem).
+It's worth noting that, during evaluation we do not use the ICL corpus at all, which means all methods, including \name, are evaluated with standard prompting only, without retrieval or in-context augmentation, eliminating any potential data leakage concerns.